MS-Sustainability-Resources/incrementalcalculation/README.md

 ### Scenario-2: Activity data is imported using Excel/CSV files using PowerApps Import capabilities

-### Scenario-3: Activity data is imported using Excel/CSV files using PowerApps Import capabilities

-### Scenario-4: Data Approval Management is enabled for Activity data and calculation needs to be run when they are approved
+### Scenario-3: Data Approval Management is enabled for Activity data and calculation needs to be run when they are approved

 ## Solution Overview